Fragment Tied to 1921 Jenny Crash Finds Its Way Home

 Key Takeaways:

-• A hand-sized fragment of laminated wood from a fatal 1921 Curtiss JN-6H “Jenny” crash, inscribed with the date and victims' names, has returned to Fort Knox after more than a century.
+• A hand-sized fragment of laminated wood from a 1921 Curtiss "Jenny" aircraft crash, which killed two service members, has been returned to Fort Knox more than a century after the accident.

-• Now housed at Fort Knox’s Cultural Heritage Center, the piece offers a tangible connection to early Army aviation history, with one researcher speculating it could reveal the crash's root cause.
+• Now housed at Fort Knox's Cultural Heritage Center, the fragment provides a tangible connection to the early history of Army aviation at the post.

 See a mistake?
 Contact us.